thinkty/DreamCatcher/README.md

 # DreamCatcher
-A simple alarm app to record your dreams quickly
+A simple alarm app to record your dreams quickly so that they don't go away